top of page

 Leaving Home: Immigration Through the Eyes of Children is focused on the impact of migration on children and families and the ways in which we are called to welcome and engage community action.

-“What would it take for you to leave your home and your country?
+We ask questions like “What would it take for you to leave your home and your country?
 What would you bring with you?
+What would your journey be like?
 How would the trauma of leaving home, navigating the immigration system, and starting over again in a new country impact your health and your future?
 What would it take for you to find a sense of belonging?
 How do you hope you’d be welcomed?
-These are some of the questions we will explore together as we immerse ourselves in the experiences of those who have been forced to flee their homes and cross a border,” said Gale Hall, one of the co-creators of the retreat.
+These are some of the areas we will explore together as we immerse ourselves in the experiences of those who have been forced to flee their homes and come to our country.

 During the three-day retreat, participants will examine the artwork and poems created at the Casa Alitas Welcome Center in Tucson by children legally seeking asylum in the United States.
 Through this creative telling of their stories, carefully crafted individual and group activities, and volunteering at Casa Alitas, participants will develop an understanding of the journeys of these children and families and the faith and hope that sustains them.
 When they return home, participants will be empowered to create an action plan in their own communities inspired by the experience with the support of the retreat facilitators.